X-Men '97 season 2: Marketing

 The season was promoted during Marvel Studios Animation's panel at Disney's D23 convention in August 2024.
 Footage from the season was included in a sizzle reel that was shown at Disney's upfront presentation in May 2025, and more footage was shown at a New York Comic Con panel for Marvel Television and Marvel Animation in October.
 Winderbaum and the Lewalds promoted the season at that panel.
+The first trailer was released in May 2026 along with a poster which is based on the cover of Wolverine vol. 1 #1 (1982) by Frank Miller.
+An episode of the series Marvel Studios: Legends was released on June 24, 2026, on YouTube, centered on Apocalypse using footage from his previous appearance in the original animated series and season one of X-Men '97.